adaptivecomputing/plugins-mws/native/README.md

 QUEUEQUERYURL | \- | Deprecated
 RESOURCECREATEURL | \- | Deprecated
 RMINITIALIZEURL | \- | Deprecated
-RMSTARTURL | startUrl | This URL is no longer called by Moab, but by the plugin during the <code>beforeStart</code> phase.
+RMSTARTURL | startUrl | This URL is no longer called by Moab, but by the plugin during the `beforeStart` phase.
-RMSTOPURL | stopUrl | This URL is no longer called by Moab, but by the Plugin during the <code>afterStop</code> phase.
+RMSTOPURL | stopUrl | This URL is no longer called by Moab, but by the Plugin during the `afterStop` phase.
 RSVCTLURL | \- | Deprecated
 SYSTEMMODIFYURL | \- | Deprecated
 SYSTEMQUERYURL | \- | Deprecated